ViacomInc/data-point/packages/data-point/README.md

 ### <a name="entity-factories">Entity factories</a>

-Entities can be defined with object literals, or with factories that DataPoint exposes.
-Each entity type has a corresponding factory:
+Entities can be defined with object literals, or with these factory functions:

 ```js
 const {